 For women, the lowest was 36.1%, in Italy, and the highest was 55.2%, in Malta.
 For men, it was between 53.6% percent (Netherlands), and 67.5% (Croatia).

-3. 61.1% of Japanese women think that restricting food intake is the best diet approach.
+3. 61.1% of Japanese women think that restricting food intake is the best diet approach, based on the weight loss success statistics.

-4. Resistance exercise, together with aerobic exercise, might be the best for quick weight loss.
+4. Resistance and aerobic exercise might be the best for quick weight loss, according to weight loss stats.

 A scientific review seems to back up this claim.
 According to it, 10 weeks of resistance training could increase the number of calories burned during rest by 7% and induce fat loss by around 4 pounds.